 Universal Credit is being introduced across the UK.
 It will replace six benefits that people of working age can currently claim if their income and savings are below a certain level.

-Universal Credit is due to be rolled out in Devon over the next few months, starting in Plymouth in October 2017.
+Universal Credit is currently being rolled out across Devon.
 Initially only people making a new claim will go on to Universal Credit but the government plans to transfer everyone getting one or more of the six benefits it will replace on to Universal Credit by 2022.
 About a quarter of families in Devon will be affected by the introduction of Universal Credit.

 There have been major problems with the roll out of Universal Credit so far.
 Many people have experienced long delays getting their first payment and have gone into debt as a result.